Hobby Club: Dinners

 The Twelfth Dinner was held on March 26, 1914, and hosted by MR. David Wagstaff who spoke on "Books on Angling" at his home on No. 26 West 52nd Street.
 The Thirteenth Dinner was held on April 23, 1914, and hosted by MR. Percy R Pyne who spoke on 'Old Prints of New York".
 The Fourteenth Dinner was held on November 20, 1914, and hosted by PROF. Edwin R. A. Seligman who spoke about "Curiosities of Economic Literature" at his home at No. 324 West 86th Street.
 The Fifteenth Dinner was held on January 12, 1915, at the Metropolitan Club and hosted by MR. Rowland G. Hazard, who spoke on "Prehistoric Implements".
 The Sixteenth Dinner was held on February 12, 1915, and hosted by MR. Phoenix Ingraham who spoke on "Thackeray and Stevenson" at his home at No. 80 Irving Place.
 The Seventeenth Dinner was held on April 23, 1915, and hosted by MR. Edward T. Newell, who spoke on "Ancient Greek and Roman Coins' at the Metropolitan Club.
 The Eighteenth Dinner was held on December 16, 1915 and hosted by MR. Henry E. Huntington who spoke on "Books and Manuscripts of My Library" from his home at No. 2 East 57th Street.
 The Nineteenth Dinner was held on January 18, 1916, and hosted by MR. Henry S. Van Duzer who spoke on "Thackerayana" from his home at No. 30 East 55th Street.
 The Twentieth Dinner was held on February 17, 1916, and hosted by MR. William B. Osgood Field who spoke on "Some Illustrators of the Nineteenth Century" from his home at No. 645 Fifth Avenue.
 The Twenty-first Dinner was held on March 30, 1916, and hosted by MR. Albert Gallatin who spoke on "Original Drawings" from his home on No. 7 East 67th Street.
 The Twenty-second Dinner was held on November 9, 1916, and hosted by DR. Charles William Wallace who spoke on "Shakespeariana" at the Metropolitan Club.
 The Twenty-third Dinner was held on January 25, 1917, and hosted by PROF. David Eugene Smith who spoke on "MlRABILIA MATHEMATICA" at the Union Club.
 The Twenty-fourth Dinner was held on February 22, 1917, and hosted by MR. Charles A. Munn who spoke on his collection of "Washington Portraits and Distinguished Americans of the Eighteenth Century" at his home at No. 62 East 55th Street.
 The Twenty-fifth Dinner was held on December 6, 1917, and hosted by MR. William K. Bixby who showed his collection of "Unpublished Autograph Letters and Manuscripts" in his home at No. 2 East 57th Street.

+Table

-Club Publications by Members
+Club Publications by members

 At the meetings, privately published books were given to the other members as a souvenir by the speakers.
 These items were published in severely limited editions.
 A list is given on pages 37–38 of the Annals of the Hobby Club.
 They include: